dpurohit108/DH110-F22-DHRUVP/README.md

 Note: These generalized tasks/design solutions/features were re-defined in a more actionable way during the prototyping process.

 User personas and empathy maps (below) were created to get a better understanding of the user's background, thoughts, and actions.
 The two users created were **Kasey and Kennedy**.
 Their details can be viewed below.
 Additionally two different scenarios were written (one for each user) that highlighted their interactions with the website, background to why they are searching for certain information, and how they interact with the website.
 Kasey's scenario can be viewed [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment04.md#kaseys-scenario--journey-map-design-features-4--5) and Kennedy's scenario can be viewed [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment04.md#kennedys-scenario--journey-map-design-features-1-2--3).
 Journey maps were also created for each user to highlight their process (initiation, frustration, solution, and goal) and journey through the website.
 The journey maps can be viewed below.
+Overall, through this process, I was able to gain a better understanding of some of the issues potential users may face with this web design, and how I can strive to make their visit to the website worth their time.

 ### User Personas